Logo Global Gateway

 The services were developed across three thematic areas, including:

-- Land Cover, Forest & Crop Monitoring
+• Land Cover, Forest & Crop Monitoring

-- Ground Motion Monitoring (GMS)
+• Ground Motion Monitoring (GMS)

-- Coastal Marine Habitat (Benthic) Monitoring
+• Coastal Marine Habitat (Benthic) Monitoring

 The Land, Forest and Crop Monitoring service delivered a broad suite of products derived from Copernicus Sentinel-1 and Sentinel-2 satellite data.
 These included land cover maps, forest area and type classification, tree cover density, forest cover change detection, seasonal crop type mapping, and annual crop land extent.

 Products were generated at high spatial resolution and tailored to national definitions and user needs, with particular attention given to change detection and temporal consistency.
-Information about land, forest, and crops can be merged into a harmonised land cover output, providing users with a clear and comprehensive view of land use dynamics.
+Information about land, forest, and crops can be merged into a harmonized land cover output, providing users with a clear and comprehensive view of land use dynamics.

 Significant progress was also made on the Ground Motion Monitoring service, which applies radar interferometry techniques to detect slow ground deformation associated with subsidence, landslides, and other geophysical processes.
 In 2025, line-of-sight deformation products supported by time-series analysis were produced using open-source processing chains and Sentinel-1 data.
 These results demonstrated the service’s ability to capture millimetre-scale ground motion and laid the groundwork for more advanced products combining ascending and descending satellite passes to derive vertical and horizontal movement components.